holistic-ai/hai-ucl-hackathon/README.md

 UCL AI Society and Holistic AI Hackathon 2024
 </h1>

 Website: [Holistic AI UCL Hackathon](https://hackathon.holisticai.com/)

+This repo have the code for the UCL AI Society and Holistic AI Hackathon 2024.

 ### (Track 1) Multi-Objective Optimization for AI Trustworthiness in Tabular Data Classification

-This repo have the code for the UCL AI Society and Holistic AI Hackathon 2024.
-The goal of this project is to develop a multi-objective optimization algorithm to improve the trustworthiness of AI models in tabular data classification tasks.
-The algorithm will optimize the model's performance and fairness simultaneously.
+The goal of this track is to develop a multi-objective optimization algorithm to improve the trustworthiness of AI models in tabular data classification tasks.
+The algorithm will optimize the model's performance, fairness, robustness, privacy, security, and explainbility simultaneously.

 #### Datasets and Tasks